platu/libsensehat-cpp/README.md

 Sense Hat shut down.
 ```

-Beside this method, students call the [getLab.sh](getLab.sh) script to create a new project directory.
+In addition to this manual method, students run the [getLab.sh](getLab.sh)
+script to create a new project directory.
-The script creates a new project directory at the `$HOME/cpp` location and copies the Makefile and VScode settings files into it.
-Here is an example of how to use the script.
+The script creates a new project directory in the `$HOME/cpp` location and
+copies the Makefile and VScode settings files into it.
+Here is an example of how
+to use the script.

 ```bash
 $HOME/libsensehat-cpp/getLab.sh myProject